INSTEAD OF OFF-SHORE COMPANIES

 If the profit is distributed, then the tax is 25% of the amount.
 If the owner is a resident of a state with which Estonia has an agreement on avoidance of double taxation (including Kazakhstan, Belarus, Ukraine), the rates will be different.

-For firms that are not exempt from paying VAT, the amount of payments is 20%.
+For firms that are not exempt from paying VAT, the number of payments is 20%.

 When exporting goods produced in Estonia, the tax rate is 0%.
 This tax was introduced in 2000.
 It is important to understand that: